garrettcorn/go-file-renamer/README.md

 ```

 ## Usage
 By default go-file-renamer will automatically change all of the files with the `rar` extension in the current working directory to `mkv`.
-To configure go-file-renamer simply provide from and to flags with the desired options.
-For example to change all files in the current directory from `foo` to `bar`.
+To configure go-file-renamer simply provide `-from` and `-to` flags with the desired options.
+For example, to change all files in the current directory from `foo` to `bar` run the following.
 ```
 go-file-renamer -from foo -to bar
 ```